BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 coming soon

 == Changelog ==

+= 1.0.5 =
+check if function exists to avoid breaking code if the buddypress groups component is not activated. changed the hook to $form_args rename function to more specific function names

 = 1.0.4 =
 Added to new Shortcodes and Template Tags to link to the Attached Group/Post